PennLINC/Reward/index.md

 * `is_missing`: tells you whether the participant is missing is missing a task file, but since this spreadsheet is just of participants missing a task behavioral file, they all are
 * `n()`: tells you how many task behavioral files associated with a participant is missing

 If needed, [scanAuditFlywheel.py](https://github.com/PennLINC/Reward/blob/master/oldScripts/scanAuditFlywheel.py) goes through the process of generating a large spreadsheet of all files present in the Reward2018 project.
+To generate these associated files, use the script [scanTaskDocumentation.R](https://github.com/PennLINC/Reward/blob/master/oldScripts/scanTaskDocumention.R) which sources code from [classify_scans.R](https://github.com/PennLINC/Reward/blob/master/oldScripts/classify_scans.R) and [classify_task.R](https://github.com/PennLINC/Reward/blob/master/oldScripts/classify_task.R).

 ## Other data